 Services may be provided by the organization managing the housing or coordinated by them with other public or private agencies who are local partners.
 Housing with Services can be provided in one structure or several structures, at one site or in multiple structures at scattered sites.
-For additional guidelines and proposed best practices on Housing with Services units, please see the Supportive Services & Homeless Information page of the VHFA website.
+For additional guidance please see the Service Plan - Application Supplement on the VHFA website.